bmuschko/kcsa-crash-course/README.md

 <details><summary>Answer</summary>
 <p>
 The correct answer is 2.
-Every user entry in the [kubeconfig file](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) will have to have a base64-encoded value for the client certificate.
+Every user entry in the <a href="https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/">kubeconfig file</a> will have to have a base64-encoded value for the client certificate.
 This information will be sent every time you make a call based on the user selected for the current context.
 </p>
 </details>